Nadock/rileychase.net/README.md

 The CloudFormation template `:/aws/website_cfn.yml` contains the S3 & CloudFront combo that actually serves the site contents.

 To deploy updates to this template run `task aws:website:deploy`.
 Note: Changes to the CloudFront Distribution can take a long time to complete.
+This workflow relies on the `.env` values `DOMAIN_NAME`, and `CERTIFICATE_ARN`.

 ### GitHub Actions